tanvir-git/odoo-documentation/content/applications/finance/documents.rst

 .. image:: documents/access-workflow-actions.png
    :align: center
-   :alt: Workflow actions smart button in Odoo Documents
+   :alt: Workflow actions smart button in CoquiAPPs Documents

 .. note::
    An action applies to all *Child Workspaces* under the *Parent Workspace* you selected.